yochaigal/newschoolrevolution/_posts/2022-01-17-the-dungeon-game.md

 - **Initiative**: At the start of combat both sides roll a d6, the higher goes first.
 - Each side takes turns.
 Adventurers and monsters go in whatever order they wish.
 - Attackers roll a d6; on a 5-6 they are successful.
-Some weapons or abilities provide a single +1 bonus to the attack.
+Some weapons or abilities provide a +1 bonus to the attack.
 - Normal attacks do 1 damage unless otherwise indicated.
 - **Healing**: Adventurers can return to a place of safety and wait a turn to make a healing roll.
 On a 5-6 they regain 1 Defense.
 Monsters may catch up during this time!